moriwx/DDS2021/README.md

 1. Install package `prettydoc` in R.
 2. Add `morris.html` to `RPATH\library\prettydoc\resources\templates`.
 3. Add `morris.css` and `morris.min.css` to `RPATH\library\prettydoc\resources\css`.
-4. Code at the head of `.Rmd` as following:
+4. Code at the preamble of `.Rmd` file as following:
   ```
   output:
     prettydoc::html_pretty: